About

 In 1976, Steensland again changed roles, and became the College’s first art gallery under the direction of Reidar Dittmann, Professor of Art History.
 The opening exhibit consisted of 19th century European works, the College’s art collection at the time.
 As Steensland’s new function took shape, the exhibits expanded.
 Among them was a show of Edvard Munch’s work in March of 1978, which drew 500 visitors opening day.
 Until 1989, the College relied on faculty in the art department to run an exhibition program on top of their teaching duties.
 In 1989 a professional part-time director was hired to relieve faculty of that duty.
 In 1991, the first full-time curator of the College’s collection and exhibitions was hired.
 The position involved developing, cataloguing and conserving the artworks that comprised the collection, and, of course, curating exhibits for the gallery.
 In the mid 1990’s, under the direction of Karen Helland (1991-1997), Steensland Art Gallery went through a Museum Assessment Program, and in 1996 became Steensland Art Museum.
 In February 2002, led by Jill Ewald (1998-2013), the Museum moved to the Center for Art and Dance, also the new home for the Departments of Art and Art History and of Dance.
 That same year, the art museum was re-named Flaten Art Museum in honor of Arnold Flaten and his family.

-Today the Museum is run by the Director, whose responsibilities include managing the collection and curating contemporary exhibitions, which are regional, national, and even international in scope.
-A Collections Manager is responsible for the day-to-day operations of the collection and moving art work into and out of the exhibitions.
-More than a dozen St. Olaf students are employed as Museum Assistants to ensure that the exhibitions are installed on time and run smoothly.
-Faculty show their most recent and sabbatical work at in Flaten Art Museum, and each spring the museum exhibits the comprehensive work conceived and produced by St. Olaf senior studio majors, giving them the opportunity to display their art in a professional setting.
+Today the Museum is run by the Director, whose responsibilities include managing the collection and curating exhibitions, which are regional, national, and even international in scope.
+The Collections Manager is responsible for the day-to-day operations of the collection and moving art work into and out of the exhibitions.
+Twenty St. Olaf students employees support all aspects of museum operations, including visitors services, curatorial, collections, education and public programs, social media, and photography.
+Each spring the museum exhibits the St. Olaf senior studio art majors’ capstone projects, giving them the opportunity to display their art in a professional setting.